-Anthropogenic NO_x emissions, which contribute to secondary production of OH, are located primarily in the northern hemisphere.
+- 15 Anthropogenic NO_x emissions, which contribute to secondary production of OH, are located primarily in the Northern Hemisphere.
 Consequently, an overestimate of these emissions could contribute to the NH/SH asymmetry in simulated OH.
-Previous studies have estimated NO_x emissions based on satellite observations of NO2 columns (Lamsal et al., 2011; Miyazaki et al., 2012a), but some uncertainty in NO_x emissions remains.
-We quantify the sensitivity of simulated OH to NH NO_x with a sensitivity study, CO-OHSensNOx, which parallels RefCO-OH but includes 30% lower NO and NO2 concentrations in the NH.
-We note that in this experiment, ozone values remain the same as in RefCO-OH, rather than responding to the change in NO_x.
-The reduction in NH NO_x emissions leads to a 3% reduction in global OH (Table 4).
-SH and NH OH are reduced by 0.3% and 6%, respectively, reducing the NH/SH OH ratio to 1.15.
+We quantify the sensitivity of simulated OH to NH NO_x with a sensitivity study, CO-OHSensNOx, which parallels RefCO-OH but includes 30% lower NO_x concentrations in the NH. - 20 This reduction in NH NO_x emissions leads to a 3% reduction in global OH (Table 4).
+SH and NH OH are reduced by 0.3 and 6%, respectively, reducing the NH/SH OH ratio to 1.15.
 While this shows that the hemispheric asymmetry in OH is affected by NO_x emissions, a much larger redistribution of NO_x emissions would be required to completely eliminate the asymmetry.

-3.4.5 Summary of OH Sensitivities
+3.4.5 Summary of OH sensitivities

-In the previous sections, we examined the sensitivity of OH and its IHG to model biases in tropospheric and stratospheric ozone, water vapor, and NH NO_x emissions.
+In the previous sections, we examined the sensitivity of OH and its interhemispheric gradient to model biases in tropospheric and stratospheric ozone, water vapor, and NH NO_x emissions.
 We find that water vapor has the largest impact on global mean OH, while NH NO_x emissions have the largest impact on the NH/SH ratio.
-However, none of these biases individually explains the 20% reduction in NH OH that would remove the interhemispheric asymmetry and which Figures 4 and 5 suggest are necessary to remove most of the CO bias.
-We note, however, that the CO-OH option simulations do not account for all the chemical feedbacks between ozone, methane, OH, and other species, and may underestimate the sensitivity of the full chemistry simulation to some of these biases.
+However, none of these biases individually explains the 20 % reduction in NH OH that would remove the interhemispheric asymmetry and which Figs. 4 and 5 suggest are necessary to remove most of the CO bias.
+We note, however, that the OH parameterization simulations do not account for all the chemical feedbacks between ozone, methane, OH, and other species, and may underestimate the sensitivity of the full chemistry simulation to some of these biases.

 Table 4 suggests that applying multiple bias corrections simultaneously would bring our simulation into good agreement with the observation-based estimates of global mean OH.
-We conduct a final sensitivity simulation, called CO-OHSensAll, incorporating the bias corrections for tropospheric and stratospheric ozone, as well as the specific humidity scaling and 30% reduction in NH NO_x emissions.
+We conduct a final sensitivity simulation, called CO-OHSensAll, incorporat-

+- 15 ing the bias corrections for tropospheric and stratospheric ozone, as well as the specific humidity scaling and 30% reduction in NH NO_x emissions.
 This simulation results in a 13% reduction in global mean OH, with a 10% reduction in the SH and 16% reduction in the NH.
 The NH/SH OH ratio is reduced to 1.14.
-The lifetimes of methyl chloroform and methane in this simulation increase by 15%.
-Applying this 15% increase in methane lifetime to the RefGMI methane lifetime against OH of 9.6 years would yield a lifetime of 11 years, consistent with the 11.2+/-1.3 year estimate of Prather et al. (2012).
-This shows that removing the main model biases related to OH production would bring simulated global mean OH into good agreement with observation-based estimates, although some NH/SH asymmetry would remain.

-The reduction in OH in the sensitivity studies compared to RefCO-OH leads to higher surface concentrations of CO.
-The bias in the global mean March through August surface CO changes from -4% in RefCO-OH to 3% in CO-OHSensAll, while the bias in the IHG changes from -11% to -4%.
-Figure 11 shows the latitudinal distribution of the change in CO for each sensitivity simulation versus RefCO-OH.
+The lifetimes of methyl chloroform and methane in this simulation increase by 12 and 15%, respectively.
+Ap- - 20 plying this 15% increase in methane lifetime to the RefGMI methane lifetime against OH of 9.6 years would yield a lifetime of 11 years, consistent with the 11.2±1.3 year estimate of Prather et al. (2012).
+This shows that removing the main model biases related to OH production would bring simulated global mean OH into good agreement with observation-based estimates, although some NH/SH asymmetry would remain. - The reduction in OH in the sensitivity studies compared to RefCO-OH leads to higher surface concentrations of CO.
+The bias in the global mean March through August surface CO changes from -4% in RefCO-OH to 3% in CO-OHSensAll, while the bias in the interhemispheric gradient changes from -11 to -4%.
+Figure 11 shows the latitudinal distribution of the change in CO for each sensitivity simulation vs. RefCO-OH.
 The sum of the changes for CO-OHSensTCO, CO-OHSensStO3, CO-OHSensQ, and CO-OHSensNOx, shown in the dotted line, is similar but slightly smaller than the change for CO-OHSensAll, indicating small non-linearities in the system.
+Correcting water va-
-Correcting water vapor (CO-OHSensQ) makes a large contribution to the CO enhancement in both hemispheres, while adjusting

-NO_x emissions (CO-OHSensNOx) and to a lesser extent tropospheric ozone (CO-OHSensTCO) contributes to the larger increase in the northern hemisphere.
+5 por (CO-OHSensQ) makes a large contribution to the CO enhancement in both hemispheres, while adjusting NO_x emissions (CO-OHSensNOx) and to a lesser extent tropospheric ozone (CO-OHSensTCO) contributes to the larger increase in the Northern Hemisphere.